The Best Things To Do In Buenos Aires Argentina

 Los 36 Billares in one of the many notable bars and cafes in Buenos Aires

-Your itinerary of Buenos Aires continues to the Recoleta district.
+Your Buenos Aires itinerary continues to the Recoleta district.

-Colon Theater in one of the must-sees in Buenos Aires
+Visiting Colon Theater in one of the best things to see and do in Buenos Aires

-Visiting Colon Theater is a must when you’re in Buenos Aires, especially if you’re a lover of the arts or simply appreciate breathtaking architecture.
+Visiting Colon Theater is a must-do in Buenos Aires, especially if you’re a lover of the arts or simply appreciate breathtaking architecture.
 Teatro Colón is considered one of the most beautiful and acoustically perfect opera houses in the world.
 Colon Theater in Buenos Aires has hosted some of the greatest performers in history, from Luciano Pavarotti to Maria Callas.

 If you join a Colon Theater guided tour, you’ll step behind the scenes of this magnificent theater, getting a chance to explore its opulent halls, grand marble staircases, and the stunning main auditorium with its plush red velvet seats and golden accents.
 The guide will walk you through the history of the theater, from its construction in 1908 to its role as a cultural icon in Argentina.
 Colon Theater’s dome, adorned with a beautiful fresco by Argentine artist Raúl Soldi, is another of its highlights.